Police locate, question suspect in hit-and-run incident involving child

 The suspect’s identity has not yet been released pending formal arraignment on charges.

-The Cadillac Police Department would like to thank the public for assisting in locating the vehicle and driver involved.
+In their press release, the Cadillac Police thanked the public for assisting in locating the vehicle and driver involved.

 As spectators were enjoying the annual Cadillac Homecoming parade Friday, police say a vehicle ran into a 12-year-old crossing the street.